-Creating clarity about your strategy and goals will be valuable when it comes to posting content on your social media pages because your efforts will have more focus and a higher purpose for your business.
+Creating clarity about your strategy and goals will be valuable when posting content on your social media pages because your efforts will have more focus and a higher purpose for your business.

 Establish Success Criteria and Metrics

 How will you know your social media efforts are paying off over time?
 What does success look like for your gallery?
 Establish clear standards and processes for measuring your social media strategy.

 Tracking metrics helps you see specific patterns that tell a more compelling story so you can act strategically.
-You must define which parameters are most important to your goals, how often they need to be recorded and analyzed.
+You should define the most critical parameters to your goals and how often they need to be recorded and analyzed.

 The primary metrics for social media used to be likes and the number of followers.
 However, in recent years those numbers have been faked.
 Metrics for comments, shares, and live events will be weighted more heavily.
-These will be the driving force behind how your gallery’s posts get ranked in your followers feeds.
+These will drive how your gallery’s posts get ranked in your followers’ feeds.

 Use the Insights feature of each platform to track page views, reach, engagement, and clicks.
-Also, keep an eye on the level of referral traffic to your gallery website is receiving from social media platforms and vice versa in Google Analytics.
+Also, keep an eye on the referral traffic your gallery website receives from social media platforms and vice versa in Google Analytics 4.

 Optimize Gallery Social Profiles

 During the planning stages is a perfect time to look at your current social media profiles and ensure they are optimized.
 Here are some elements I recommend you review.

-- Cover photos – How often do they change and do they reflect the most important messages, or are they just sexy images?
+- Cover photos – How often do they change, and do they reflect the most important messages?
 Do cover photos render correctly both on the desktop and mobile screens?

 - About section – Do you incorporate keywords?
 Is the essential information in the first 140 characters, as that is what appears in search engine results?